 Thai jungle curry is a famous dish from the mountain city of Chiang Mai.
 It is made with ingredients found in the jungles of Thailand.
-While jungle curry is usually made with wild meats (which most Westerners would have trouble obtaining and stomaching), chicken is used in this version.
-Pork or other red or wild meats can be used as well.
+While jungle curry is usually made with wild meats (which most Westerners would have trouble obtaining . . . and stomaching), chicken is used in this version, but pork or other red or wild meats would work well too.

 You will notice the lack of certain curry spices like turmeric, coriander, and cumin, which are standard in most recipes.
 That doesn't mean this curry is lacking in flavor, though.
 It still has a great spice and the coconut milk adds to the thickness and flavor of the sauce.

 - Optional: 1–2 cups eggplant (chopped into bite-size pieces

 - 1/2 onion (diced)

 - 3–4 tablespoons galangal (fresh, or fresh ginger; thinly sliced)